mwndl/finapp_api/readme.md

 ## Description

 Finapp is a financial management application that allows users to organize their investments into "fund boxes" (goal-based savings or investment buckets).
 The project is built with Spring Boot on the backend and is designed to integrate with a mobile app.
-Users can manage deposits and track financial goals.
+Users can manage deposits with collaborative financial goal support.

 ## Features

+-   Create collaborative find boxes by inviting other users (BETA)

 -   User registration and authentication with JWT